wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 message of type `class MemEventInitRegion`, and sends it over the link by calling `sendInitData()` on the link object.
 Note that the send and receive function during the initialization stage are polling-based, meaning that the receiving end must explicitly call `recvInitData()` in order to read messages.
-The `class MemEventInitRegion` type is defined in `memEventBase.h`, and is derived from `class MemEventInit`, which itself is derived from `class MemEventBase`.
+As we have seen in earlier sections, the `class MemEventInitRegion` type is defined in `memEventBase.h`, and is derived from `class MemEventInit`, which itself is derived from `class MemEventBase`.
-We do not cover the implementation details of these initialization-related classes, as their data members and methods are pretty straightforward.
 The initialization message carries the `name` and `region` values in the current `info` object, with the event command being `InitCommand::Region` (set implicitly in the event object's constructor).
 This happens on the first iteration at both ends of the `class MemLink` connection.